niftools/blender_niftools_addon/docs/user/features/iosettings/import.rst

 .. _user-features-iosettings-import-keyframe:

-Keyframe File ( .kf ) is an animation file using keyframe markers A more complex animation file introduced with Skyrim ( .hkx ) is a havok based animation file, not supported by the plugin.
+Keyframe File ( .kf ) is an animation file using keyframe markers A more complex animation file introduced with Skyrim ( .hkx ) is a havok based animation file, not supported by the addon.

 EGM File